wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1819.md

 13 Two days after this , a strong vessel of the king , called the Sylph , was cast away , in a dreadful storm , at a place called Southampton , being on Long-Island , where more than an hundred men of Britain perished , in the dead of the night ; and the vessel parted asunder and was lost.

-14 Moreover , there were six of the men of Britain who survived their brethren , and were preserved on pieces of the wreck , until the next day , when the neighbouring people took them into their houses' and nourished them ;
+14 Moreover , there were six of the men of Britain who survived their brethren , and were preserved on pieces of the wreck , until the next day , when the neighbouring people took them into their houses and nourished them ;

-15 And , when they were sufficiently recovered , that misfortune might not bear to ;; heavy upon them , they were clad , and silver given to them , and they were sent to their own country , at the expense of the people of Columbia.
+15 And , when they were sufficiently recovered , that misfortune might not bear too heavy upon them , they were clad , and silver given to them , and they were sent to their own country , at the expense of the people of Columbia.

 16 (Blessed are the merciful , for they shall obtain mercy , saith the scripture.)

-17 Now it came to pass , in these days , whilst the fleet of Britain captured the vessels of Columbia , where they caught them singly upon the ocean , that the single ships of Columbia began to capture the ships of Britain by pairs :
+17 Now it came to pass , in these days , whilst the fleet of Britain captured the vessels of Columbia , when they caught them singly upon the ocean , that the single ships of Columbia began to capture the ships of Britain by pairs :

 18 Inasmuch as it happened on the twentieth day of the second month of the same year , that a certain strong vessel called the Constitution , commanded by the brave Stewart , fell in with two of the strong ships of the king , and compelled them both , in the space of forty minutes , to strike the red cross of Britain to the stars of Columbia.

-19 And the slain and wounded of the king's ships were seventy and seven ; of the men of Columbia three were slain and twelve maimed : and the names of the vessels of Britain were the Cyane and the Levant ; but the Levant was retaken in a neutral port , by two strong ships of the king.
+19 And the slain and wounded of the king's ships were seventy and seven ; of the men of Columbia three were slain and twelve maimed : and the names of the vessels of Britain were the Cyane and the Levant ; but the Levant was retaken in a neutral port ,* by two strong ships of the king.**

+* Porto Prava.

+** Acasta and Newcastle.

 20 Now the valiant Stewart and his brave men gat great praise for their deeds , even the great Sanhedrim of the people honored them , and gave them twenty thousand pieces of silver.

-21 In the same-month the gallant Boyle , commanding the privateer Chasseur , captured the St. Lawrence , a fighting vessel of the king , in the fourth part of an hour.
+21 In the same month the gallant Boyle , commanding the privateer Chasseur , captured the St. Lawrence , a fighting vessel of the king , in the fourth part of an hour.

 22 And the killed and wounded of the St. Lawrence were thirty and eight ; and the Chasseur had five slain and eight maimed.